hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_docs.md

 ```

 [18:05:20](#lpXg3erCm1R5IwcaC98dVj5kgwhNkFKQW3gIMFQpz4M) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-Not mentioning that someone must also write a compiler to support this theoretical code patern. Ì†ΩÌ∏ï
+Not mentioning that someone must also write a compiler to support this theoretical code patern. üòï

 [18:06:22](#WTO3thfs_H5UNdEKBUMxkHKb0LIpIFd6jp0B-bjlIIU) <GiuseppeChillemi (GiuseppeChillemi)>:
 * Think about some series sharing the same structure and stored in different words: